 The Interim report – scratching the surface

 Any outside off-island overview of CAMHS is to be welcomed.
 The Mental Health Commission went off-island to find international experts to review this awful situation.
 On behalf of our clients, we have also engaged an international team of experts to review the impact the acknowledged deficits in care have had on our clients.
-One team alone had 140 children “lost to follow up” It is clear that this interim report is an urgent warning to those in charge, that the CAMHS system is in crisis, and any delay is further damaging lives.
+One team alone had 140 children “lost to follow up” It is clear that this interim report is an urgent warning to those in charge that the CAMHS system is in crisis, and any delay is further damaging lives.

+The results of the interim report reflect an examination of only 10% of files across 45 of the 74 CAMHS teams nationally.
 By their own admission, the Mental Health Commission has no power to enforce any action.
 In 2017, the Mental Health Commission in it’s Annual Report outlined a number of serious concerns in relation to CAMHS and Adult Mental Health Services.

 Mental health commission annual report 2017